MaterializeInc/materialize/doc/user/content/sql/create-source/kinesis.md

 FROM <src_name>_progress;
 ```

-As long as the LSN continues increasing, Materialize is consuming change data
+As long as any offset continues increasing, Materialize is consuming data from
-from the upstream PostgreSQL database.
-For more details on monitoring source
+the upstream Kafka broker.
+For more details on monitoring source ingestion
-ingestion progress and debugging related issues, see [Troubleshooting](/ops/troubleshooting/).
+progress and debugging related issues, see [Troubleshooting](/ops/troubleshooting/).

 ## Authentication